 There are things that are harder to estimate.
 If you’re having anxiety attacks following your accident, there are bills for any psychological counseling or medications you’re taking, but it’s hard to value the effect anxiety has on your daily life.
 Some days are harder than others.
 This is something the settlement offer won’t always take into consideration, which can make the settlement offer seem unfair.

 Under no means should you settle with the insurance company when a drunk driver has impacted your life.
-Before you agree to any settlement offer, talk to the attorneys at Jordan Law.
+Before you agree to any settlement offer, talk to the Denver personal injury attorneys at Jordan Law.
 The settlement offer may provide enough money to replace your car and your loss of income, but what about the emotional impact?

 With a free consultation, it costs nothing to learn your options.
 Call Jordan Law at (303) 647-3026 or access the online chat by clicking the green chat button.
 We’ll tell you if the settlement offer you’ve received is fair or if you’re entitled to more than they’re offering.